 Kobo and OverDrive are sister Rakuten companies with a combined passion for readers and reading.
-Working together, we

-  have developed a way to make it easy for KWL authors to opt their titles directly into OverDrive’s library marketplace

-  with terms that are comparable to working directly with OverDrive rather than through a third-party company.
-This means

-  that you get 50% royalties (the highest royalty rate of any platform) and you don't have to pay an aggregator fee.
+Working together, we have developed a way to make it easy for KWL authors to opt their titles directly into OverDrive’s library marketplace with terms that are comparable to working directly with OverDrive rather than through a third-party company.
+This means that you get paid 50% of the library price you set (the highest rate of any platform) and you don't have to pay an aggregator fee.

 - You have the option to opt-in eBooks to OD’s library system on a title-by-title basis

 - You will be able to set a unique USD library price (that can and should be different from your USD retail price).
 We recommend that you increase prices - they should be a few dollars higher than your normal USD retail price